Comrade-Aleks/StreamScouter/README.md

 then go to your console (it should be in the top right corner)

-after this, you go to "Applications" then "Register your Application"
+after this, you go to "Applications" then "Register your Application" Write name and then put in "http://localhost" into OAuth Redirect URLs

+category should be Application Intigration. and the type should be Confidential.

 Once Registerd, you should be seeing your client ID, this string of numbers and letters should go into the client ID part of the settings within the app